ARICOMA-D365BC/AC-IB-dynamics365smb-docs.cs-cz/business-central/LocalFunctionality/Czech/finance-vat.md

 - Support corrective declarations
 - Export data into file for electronic submission

-## VAT REGISTRATION IN OTHER COUNTRIES
+## VAT registration in others countries

 This functionality extends the possibility to work with VAT and allows the user to: